 The surface of glass fibre mesh can be coated with an impregnating agent, which stabilizes the weave pattern, ensures an excellent alkali resistance and provides protection from aggressive environmental effects - humidity, temperature and alkali, which is essential for external thermal insulation composite systems (ETICS or External Thermal Insulation Composites Systems).

-Our construction glass fibre mesh meet the ETAG 004 requirements, as certified with national compliance certificates received in various countries: Poland, France, Germany, Austria and Latvia.
+Our construction glass fibre mesh meet the ETAG 004 requirements, as certified with national compliance certificates received in countries: France and Latvia.

 - loom state glass fibre mesh predominantly is used in the manufacture of grinding wheels;